-C. Submission Dates and Times: Applications for supportive services grants under the SSVF Program must be received by the SSVF Program Office by 4:00 p.m.
-Eastern Time on January 24, 2020.
-Awards made for supportive services grants will fund operations beginning October 1, 2020.
+- C. Submission Dates and Times: Applications for supportive services grants under the SSVF Program must be received by the SSVF Program Office by 4:00 p.m.
+Eastern Time on February 5, 2021.
+Awards made for supportive services grants will fund operations beginning October 1, 2021.
 Applications must arrive as a complete package.
 Materials arriving separately will not be included in the application package for consideration and may result in the application being rejected.
 Additionally, in the interest of fairness to all competing applicants, this deadline is firm as to date and hour, and VA will treat as ineligible for consideration any application that is received after the deadline.
-Applicants should take this practice into account and make early submission of their materials to avoid any risk of loss of eligibility brought about by unanticipated delays, computer service outages, or other delivery-related problems.

-D. Funding Restrictions: Funding will be awarded for existing supportive services grants under this NOFA depending on funding availability.
-Priority 1 and 2 applicants should fill out separate applications for each supportive services funding request.
-Priority 3 applicants must submit a separate LOI for each award.
-Funding will be awarded under this NOFA to existing grantees beginning October 1, 2020.

-1. Funding used for staff education and training cannot exceed 1 percent of the overall program grant award.
+Applicants should take this practice into account and make early submission of their materials to avoid any risk of loss of eligibility brought about by unanticipated delays, computer service outages or other delivery-related problems. - D. Funding Restrictions: Funding will be awarded for supportive services grants under this NOFA depending on funding availability.
+Only existing SSVF providers may apply for grant renewals.
+Applicants should submit separate LOIs and accompanying material for each supportive services funding request.
+VA will evaluate funding requests based on previously awarded FY 2020 applications made in response to the SSVF NOFA published on December 5, 2019, for scoring purposes. - 1.
+Funding used for staff education and training cannot exceed 1% of the overall program grant award.
 This limitation does not include the cost to attend VA mandated training.
-All training costs must be directly related to the provision of services to homeless Veterans and their families.

-2. Expenses related to maintaining accreditation are allowable.
+All training costs must be directly related to the provision of services to homeless Veterans and their families. - 2.
+Expenses related to maintaining accreditation are allowable.
 Priority 1 and 2 grantees are allowed to include expenses for seeking initial accreditation only once in a 5-year period.
 The expenses to renew full accreditation is allowed and is based on the schedule of the accrediting agency: For instance, every 3 years for CARF and every 4 years for COA.
 Expenses related to the renewal of less than full accreditation are not allowed.

 E. Other Submission Requirements:

-1. Existing applicants applying for Priority 1 or 2 grants may apply only as renewal applicants using the application designed for renewal grants.
+1. Existing applicants applying for

+Priority 1 or 2 grants may apply only by

+submitting LOIs with required budgets.

+2. At the discretion of VA, multiple